 Who are we?

-Dubbo Neighbourhood Centre Inc. is an approved Home Modification and Maintenance Scheme (HMMS) provider under the Commonwealth Home Support Program (CHSP), funding by the Australian Government Department of Health.
+Dubbo Neighbourhood Centre Ltd., also trading as Connecting Community Services is an a Home Modifications provider under the Commonwealth Home Support Program (CHSP), funding by the Australian Government Department of Health.

 Connecting Community Services - 02 6883 2300